 Summary: Water of Brokilon, Barnabas Beckenbauer, Fauve, Call of the Forest ⇒ Hawker Smuggler, Weeping Willow, Trained Hawk, Dryad Ranger

 With the nerf to the Dwarf archetype came the rise of another archetype based around a specific tag.
 When we fill out our deck with an Elf package, our idea is to generate a board full of Elf cards and then finish off with some of the units that provide payoff for playing so many Elves.
+The first card we want to add is Vernossiel, which can be used for huge value if we create Elven Deadeyes with Deadeye Ambush or to provide us with 3 Elves on board in other situations or with other leader abilities.
 The most important part of the package is Isengrim Faoiltiarna, which is our huge power spike play to finish off Round 1 or, more commonly, reward us in Round 3 for generating a large number of Elf units.
 The other major payoff card in the Elf package is Yaevinn, which can generate huge removal, albeit slightly delayed.
 Our final piece of the key gold package is Aelirenn, which provides us with points in Round 1 or Round 3 as needed.
 Not only is it 5 “free” points in the round, it is also another Elf unit for our previously mentioned payoff cards.

 One option we have when playing with Elf cards is of course Feign Death.
 This can generate 4 Elf bodies and play for up to 15 points on its own while also enabling our other synergies.
 The payoff from the card is quite high, but it is sometimes risky if we fear artifact removal.
 For this reason, it is often paired with Radeyah to play Aen Seidhe Sabre in the same turn as Feign Death and instantly progress it to Chapter 1.
 It is also sometimes paired with the Call of Harmony leader ability to give us another way to play an Elf on the same turn we play Feign Death.